Meta-learning Structure-Preserving Dynamics: Conclusion

 \section{Conclusion}

-{This study has} explored meta-learning algorithms for learning structure-preserving dynamics in many-query or parameter-varying scenarios.
+This study has explored meta-learning algorithms for learning structure-preserving dynamics in many-query or parameter-varying scenarios.
 To address the limitations of optimization-based meta-learning approaches, we introduced modulation-based techniques that adapt model parameters to novel system configurations by conditioning on a low-dimensional latent vector.
-Specifically, two novel modulation strategies {were proposed}---latent rank-one (RO) and latent multi-rank (MR) modulation---which offer greater expressivity compared to existing methods.
-These were integrated into a meta-learning framework that updates model parameters effectively through auto-decoding, {which has enabled a method for the structure-preserving learning of system dynamics that does not depend on explicit knowledge of its parametric dependence}. {This approach was evaluated} on three energy-conserving and two dissipative systems, demonstrating that the proposed methods consistently outperform baseline approaches across several {relevant} performance metrics.
+Specifically, two novel modulation strategies {were proposed} which offer greater expressivity compared to existing methods: latent multi-rank and latent SVD-like modulation.
+These were integrated into a meta-learning framework that updates model parameters effectively through auto-decoding, enabling a method for the structure-preserving learning of system dynamics that does not depend on explicit knowledge of its parametric dependence. {This approach was evaluated} on three energy-conserving and one dissipative system, demonstrating that the proposed methods consistently outperform baseline approaches across several {relevant} performance metrics.